History of the Federal Reserve System: The National Monetary Commission, 1907-1913

 Prior to a particularly severe panic in 1907, there was a motivation for renewed demands for banking and currency reform.
-The following year, Congress enacted the Aldrich–Vreeland Act which provided for an emergency currency and established the National Monetary Commission to study banking and currency reform.
+The following year, Congress enacted the Aldrich–Vreeland Act, which provided for an emergency currency and established the National Monetary Commission to study banking and currency reform.

-The chief of the bipartisan National Monetary Commission was financial expert and Senate Republican leader Nelson Aldrich.
-Aldrich set up two commissions – one to study the American monetary system in depth and the other, headed by Aldrich, to study the European central-banking systems and report on them.
+The chief of the bipartisan National Monetary Commission was Nelson Aldrich, a financial expert and Senate Republican leader.
+Aldrich set up two commissions – one to study the American monetary system in depth and the other, headed by Aldrich, to study and report on the European central-banking systems.

 Aldrich went to Europe opposed to centralized banking but, after viewing Germany's banking system, he came away believing that a centralized bank was better than the government-issued bond system that he had previously supported.
 Centralized banking was met with much opposition from politicians, who were suspicious of a central bank and who charged that Aldrich was biased due to his close ties to wealthy bankers such as J.P.
-Morgan and his daughter's marriage to John D. Rockefeller, Jr.
+Morgan and his daughter's marriage to John D. Rockefeller Jr.

 In 1910, Aldrich and executives representing the banks of J.P.
 Morgan, Rockefeller, and Kuhn, Loeb & Co., secluded themselves for ten days at Jekyll Island, Georgia.
 The executives included Frank A. Vanderlip, president of the National City Bank of New York, associated with the Rockefellers; Henry Davison, senior partner of J.P.
 Morgan Company; Charles D. Norton, president of the First National Bank of New York; and Col. Edward M. House, who would later become President Woodrow Wilson's closest adviser and founder of the Council on Foreign Relations.
 There, Paul Warburg of Kuhn, Loeb, & Co. directed the proceedings and wrote the primary features of what would be called the Aldrich Plan.
 Warburg would later write that "The matter of a uniform discount rate (interest rate) was discussed and settled at Jekyll Island."
 Vanderlip wrote in his 1935 autobiography From Farmboy to Financier: